Previous dayMarch 29, 2026Next day

 5.0 km---✓ ReviewedUSGS →

-At 15:28 UTC on March 29, 2026, a magnitude 2.2 tremor occurred 13 km S of Coushatta, Louisiana.
-The event originated approximately 5.0 km below the surface, classifying it as shallow crustal.
+The USGS recorded this magnitude 2.2 earthquake 13 km S of Coushatta, Louisiana at 15:28 UTC on March 29, 2026.
+This was a shallow crustal earthquake, focused at 5.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 31.896°, -93.352°.
+The epicenter is at 31.896°, -93.352°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-29